jeffjen/adventure-time-devops/_posts/2016-03-12-how-i-build-this-blog-site.md

 the machine I work on, and [repeatable environment](#repeatable-environment) in case of migration or disaster recovery.

-Think about the role you play in:

-- As an Application Developer you work on a single project with a set of predictable requirements.
-- As a DevOps engineer you work with many projects with different sets of requirements.

 Finally, I need to [version control configuration](#version-control-configuration).

 ### Minimizing footprint
-Think about what you are allowed to do when you rent a place.
+What kind of changes are you allowed to make to your rented place?
 You probably will not take down a wall, retile the floor, or even place a nail on the wall.
 That is because your landlord had a contract with you stating you cannot, and rightly so for your own safety and their protection.

-Treat your device like you are renting it.
-Unlike renting a house, you can create a Virtual Machine in your host machine, and make whatever changes there, without fear of breaking your host.
+Treat your device like you are *renting* it.
+Create a Virtual Machine on your host machine, and make whatever changes there, without fear of breaking your host.

 How do you create a Virtual Machine?
 The path of least resistance is through [Vagrant](https://www.vagrantup.com/) +